sahas3/turbine-damage-probability/README.md

+# Description
+These codes are the results of a data analytics course I took.
+In this work, we explored the analytics behind predicting damage to wind turbines caused by lightning storms.
+The exploration was done by simulating lightning strikes and building classification models.
+We have approached the problem of simulating lightning strike as a parameter generation problem in which we generate each parameter of the lightning strike from a respective uniform random distribution.
+Employing the concept of feature engineering, we proposed various attributes for each of the turbines depending on the simulated lightning strikes.
+We analysed and tuned several classification models using the proposed turbine attributes and used the paired t-test metric to choose the classification model with the best performance.
+We used the lighting strikes data provided by Vaisala company and geo-data on 166 wind turbines made by GE.
+The purpose of our study is to predict the probability of a turbine being hit by a lighting strike for each of the 166 wind turbines, to direct the attention of inspectors and to improve the efficiency of manual inspection.

 # DataSets
 * Contains 10 datasets to be used as training and testing data sets, generated using 'generateSimulatedDataSets.R'
 * these datasets are used in 'turbineClassification.R' code